-This introductory course in financial accounting provides students with an overview of accounting for receivables, inventories and cost of goods sold, capital assets, current and long-term liabilities, partnership accounting and accounting for corporations.
+Students are provided with an overview of accounting for receivables, inventories and cost of goods sold, capital assets, current and long-term liabilities, partnership accounting and accounting for corporations.
 The course is designed to provide students with an opportunity to interpret and apply current accounting standards in these accounting areas.

-P- ACCT1000 Financial Accounting Principles 1 or P- ACCT1011 Financial Accounting 1 (ODE) or P- ACCT1004 Introduction To Accounting or P- ACCT1010 Accounting 1 or P- ACCT1008 Financial Accounting 1 (ODE) or P- ACCF1000 Principles de compt financière or P- ACC2122 Financial Acctg.
+P- ACCT1000 Financial Accounting Principles 1 or P- ACCT1011 Financial Accounting 1 (ODE) or P- ACCT1004 Introduction To Accounting or P- ACCT1010 Accounting 1 or P-ACCT1008 Financial Accounting 1 (ODE) or P- ACCF1000 Principes de compt financière or P- ACC2122 Financial Acctg.
 Principles 1 or P- ACC2113 Intro Accounting 1 or P- BDE2101 Introductory Accounting or P- BDE2123 Financial Acct I

-ACCT1002 Computerized Accounting 42.0 Hours
+ACCT1014 Applied Accounting Applications 42.0 Hours